 Then they don’t come back.

-Prioritizing requires mental work.
+Figuring out what matters requires mental work.
 The visitor has to scan everything, evaluate what’s relevant, and construct their own path forward.
 That work creates uncertainty.
 Uncertainty in the first few seconds triggers exits.

 The Question That Reveals the Problem